-As of early 2022, opening hours at the museum are on Thursday to Sunday from 10:00 am until 4:00 pm.
+As of the early 2024, opening hours at the museum are on Thursday to Sunday from 10:00 am until 4:00 pm.
 Guided tours are usually offered at those times throughout the year, as well as by appointment, and more frequently in the summer.

 The Maple Ridge Museum houses both permanent and temporary collections.
 The permanent collection includes thousands of artifacts that have been donated by people in the community over the years.

 Exhibits featured all the time include displays about the history of the area, the Haney Brick & Tile Company, early settlers, the Katzie First Nation and other topics.
 There is also information about logging, farming and blacksmithing.

 The temporary gallery switches exhibits about every six months.
 A recent exhibit was called the Sports Treasures of Maple Ridge.

 It’s a small museum, but a good one.
 On the main floor are display cases with various artifacts.
 Downstairs is a model train village.

 The museum hosts a number of events each year.
 Music on the Wharf, for example, features live music at Port Haney Wharf on a number of evenings in the summer.
 Admission to the outdoor concerts is by donation.
 Train Days also take place on the last Sunday of the month (although not while COVID-19 is still a problem).

 To learn about what’s happening in the months ahead, see the Museum’s Events Calendar.

 Maple Ridge Museum Video

 To get a good idea of what to expect at the museum, check out the following video.
 The video begins just outside the museum at the edge of Jim Hadgkiss Park.